Master Degree Changes

 Global Competence and Seminar Courses

-A new course, Global Competence 5 credits, will be part of the compulsory studies within the major for students starting their master studies fall 2018 or later.
+A new course, Global Competence 5 credits (consists of courses 9995 and 9996), will be part of the compulsory studies within the major for students starting their master studies fall 2018 or later.
 Students that finish the seminar worth 12 credits before fall 2019 are not required to take the Global Competence course.

 Weighting of Course Grades